 What is Your Value Proposition?

-One way to uncover this is by considering, "what problem can I solve?"
-Resist the urge to say, for example, "I can build teams" or a similar, vague answer.
+One way to uncover this is by considering, "What problem can I solve?"
+Resist the urge to say, for example, "I can build teams" or a similarly vague answer.
 Companies typically aren't hiring for someone to "build teams."
-Rather, they need someone who can grow an organization, bring enthusiasm and high morale back to a struggling department or evaluate and re-configure a team to drive higher productivity and revenue.
+Rather, they need someone who can grow an organization, bring enthusiasm and high morale back to a struggling department or evaluate and reconfigure a team to drive higher productivity and revenue.

-You may be able to do this but saying you can "build teams" is less specific.
+You maybe can do this, but saying you can "build teams" is less specific.
 Evaluate what you do and the problems you can help these companies solve.

 Get Out There